camgrodgers/ProductionGraph/README.md

 Note: this is not presently part of the same build process as the server, as changes in the library should not be automatically applied to the server's codebase and build process.

+#### rs_alt_ds

+The 'rs_alt_ds' directory contains a port of the rust library from 'production_graph_rs' to using a hashmap.
+This was created for benchmarking purposes.

 #### product_graph_py

 The 'product_graph_py' directory contains code for thin Python bindings that make it possible for python programs, such as the backend, to use the rust library.
 The bindings are on PyPI: